Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

 \subsubsection{Datasets and Protocols}

 To simulate the MOA challenges faced by LLMs in real deployment, we utilize 18 NLP datasets~\cite{dataset, talora} under two protocols:

-\textbf{(i) Unseen Task (Cross-task Generalization).} We finetuned the backbone on 8 source tasks and adapt it online to 8 completely novel target tasks (e.g., ChnSent, TNews).
-This protocol evaluates the robustness of SyCo by testing its ability to align with entirely novel task semantics and disjoint label spaces under MOA setting.
+\textbf{(i) Unseen-task (cross-task generalization).} We finetuned the backbone on 8 source tasks and adapted it online to 8 completely novel target tasks (e.g., ChnSent, TNews).
+This protocol evaluates the robustness of SyCo by testing its ability to align with entirely novel task semantics and disjoint label spaces under the MOA setting.

-\textbf{(ii) Unseen Data (Distributional Robustness).} We introduce surface-form perturbations (e.g., paraphrasing, noise) to source task test sets.
+\textbf{(ii) Unseen-data (distributional robustness).} We introduce surface-form perturbations (e.g., paraphrasing, noise) to the source task test sets.
 This protocol evaluates the stability of SyCo by quantifying its resilience to inherent distribution shifts between source training sets and non-stationary test streams within seen task categories.

-Detailed dataset statistics and training/test splits are provided in Appendix~\ref{app:datasets}.
+Detailed dataset statistics and training/test splits are provided in Supplementary Information, Supplementary Note~3.